gaiageagea/nlp-milgram/README.md

 ## Usage

-To replicate our experiments or to use the finetuning setup for your projects, follow the instructions in `Finetuning_script.py`.
+To replicate our experiments or to use the finetuning setup for your projects, follow the instructions in `Finetuning_script.py` after installing `requirements.txt`.